5afe/safe/specs/change_password/02_user_interface.rst

 New password - Confirm invalid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-User has confirmed a password that does match with the new one.
+User has confirmed a password that does not match with the new one.

 .. raw:: html